 The AAAA records are exactly the same as the A records, but instead of using IPv4 addresses, they use IPv6, which is already a necessity.
 When the internet was created, the amount of 4 billion addresses provided by IP version 4 seemed orders of magnitude greater than what would ever be needed.
 However, with the exponential growth of the internet and the explosion of devices connected to it, this is no longer the case.
 IPv6 was introduced to battle the exhaustion of the IPv4 pool without changing much how DNS works as a whole.

 The CNAME record is quite similar to the A record, but it binds a domain name to another domain name.
-This way you can hook subdomains of your domain to external domains without worrying about changing their IP addresses – you will be referencing directly to the other domain name instead.
+This way you can hook subdomains of your domain to external domains without worrying about changing their IP addresses – you will be referenced directly to the other domain name instead.

 The MX record is the one that directs where the mail server, and quite often “servers” are located.
 In order for your website to open, there needs to be a web server which serves the website data; however, the emails are sent and received by a mail server, hence the purpose of existence of the MX record.

 MX records have a specific property called priority.
 The MX server priority is designated with digits, starting with zero.
 This is done for redundancy reasons, mostly, so that several mail servers can be associated with a single domain name.
 If the server with priority 0 doesn’t reply to the request, the one with the next number is being queried, and so on.